ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

 1. Are cables around the joint worn out?
   - yes
     > Replace cable(s).
-Keep in mind due to the nature of the daisy chain (serial) network of Dynamixel some MX-28 may appear as malfunctioning (not working at all).
+Keep in mind due to the nature of the daisy chain (serial) network of DYNAMIXEL some MX-28 may appear as malfunctioning (not working at all).
       The MX-28 connected directly to the CM-730 are "most significant" If any "most significant" MX-28 or connecting TTL cable to said MX-28 go defective then all connected "lesser significant" MX-28(s) will appear malfunctioning as well.
       The following is the connection order from "most significant" to "least significant"
         ID1 -> ID3 -> ID5